History of the Cossacks: Early history

+Genetic studies conducted on Zaporozhian, Don and Kuban Cossack groups showed low levels to absence of Caucasian and Asian component.
+Y-chromosomal genetic makeup of these groups forms southern fragment of East Slavic population.

 Early Russian military greatly admired Cossacks for their equestrian skills.
 Many were hired as cavalry by Russian and Ukrainian warlords, in much the same way that they hired Black Klobuks as personal guards.

-After 1400 the Cossacks emerge as an established and identifiable group in historical accounts.
-Rulers of the Grand Duchy of Moscow and of the Polish–Lithuanian Commonwealth employed Cossacks as mobile guards against Tatar raids from the south in the territories of present-day southwestern Russia and southern Ukraine.
+After 1400, the Cossacks emerge as an established and identifiable group in historical accounts.
+Rulers of the Grand Duchy of Moscow and of the Polish–Lithuanian Commonwealth employed Cossacks as mobile guards against Tatar raids from the south in the territories of present-day southern Russia and eastern Ukraine.
 Judging by the records of their names, these early Cossacks seem to have included a significant number of Tatar descendants.
 From the mid-15th century, Cossacks are mostly mentioned with Slavic names.

-All historical records of that period describe Cossack society as a loose federation of independent communities, often merging into larger units of a military character, entirely separate from, and mostly independent of other nations (such as Poland, Ukraine, Russia, Kazakhstan, Mongolia or the Tatars).
+All historical records of that period describe Cossack society as a loose federation of independent communities, often merging into larger units of a military character, entirely separate from, and mostly independent of other nations (such as Poland, Ukraine, Russia, Kazakhstan, Mongolia, or the Tatars).

-In the 16th century Cossack societies created two relatively independent territorial organisations:
+In the 16th century, Cossack societies created two relatively independent territorial organisations: